 The title Earl of Rutland had previously been held as a subsiduary title of York's paternal uncle, Edward, Duke of York.
 His father appointed Edmund as heir to his Norman lands, an attempt by the duke of York to preserve his vast English inheritance intact for his eldest son, Edward, earl of March, but the loss of Normandy to the French in 1450 put an end to this plan.
 In 1451, York, who held the title of Lord Lieutenant of Ireland, appointed the eight year old Edmund as Lord Chancellor of Ireland.

-In October 1459, Edmund, then aged sixteen, fought alongside his father and elder brother Edward at the Battle of Ludford Bridge, which marked an early set-back for the Yorkist forces in the Wars of the Roses.
-As the two armies faced each other across the river Teme, a significant ammount of the Yorkist troops defected, forcing the duke to flee the field.
-Rutland accompanied his father to Ireland , while his elder brother March went to Calais with their allies, his cousin, Richard Neville, earl of Warwick and Warwick's father the earl of Salisbury.
+In October 1459, Edmund, then aged sixteen, was present alongside his father and elder brother Edward at the Battle of Ludford Bridge, which marked an early setback for the Yorkist forces in the Wars of the Roses.
+As the two armies faced each other across the River Teme, a significant amount of the Yorkist troops defected, forcing the duke to flee the field.
+Rutland accompanied his father to Ireland, while his elder brother March went to Calais with their allies, his cousin, Richard Neville, earl of Warwick and Warwick's father the Earl of Salisbury.

 Edmund returned to England with York in September 1460, two months after the Earl Warwick's victory at the Battle of Northampton where Henry VI was taken captive to London and the government fell to the control of the Yorkist faction.
 On his return from Ireland, York laid formal claim to the throne and by the Act of Accord of October 1460 Rutland was placed in the succession to the Crown behind his father and elder brother Edward.